stolostron/discovery/README.md

 ## Installation

-Before deploying the Discovery CRDs need to be installed onto the cluster.
+Before deploying, the Discovery CRDs need to be installed onto the cluster.

 ```shell
 make install